-- 1. Obey and cooperate with the bus driver (the driver may assign seats for students); - 2.
-Be seated immediately after boarding and remain seated; - 3.
-Do not talk to the driver except in emergencies; - 4.
-Do not scuffle with or harass other students; - 5.
-Do not fight, quarrel, yell, or use profanity; - 6.
-Keep feet, arms, and belongings out of the aisle and keep feet off the bus seats;
+- 1. Obey and cooperate with the bus driver (the driver may assign seats for students). - 2.
+Be seated immediately after boarding and remain seated. - 3.
+Do not talk to the driver except in emergencies. - 4.
+Do not scuffle with or harass other students. - 5.
+Do not fight, quarrel, yell, or use profanity. - 6.
+Keep feet, arms, and belongings out of the aisle and keep feet off the bus seats. - 7.
+Keep hands, head, and objects inside the bus. - 8.
+Do not eat, drink, or chew gum on the bus. - 9.
+Do not use electronic smoking devices or tobacco products or strike matches/cigarette lighters on the bus.

-- 7. Keep hands, head, and objects inside the bus; - 8.
-Do not eat, drink, or chew gum on the bus; - 9.
-Do not smoke or strike matches/cigarette lighters on the bus; - 10.
-Do not bring fireworks, weapons, replicas or anything that may endanger the lives of others on the bus; - 11.
-Do not commit careless or willful acts which may cause injury to others; - 12.
-Keep bus clean by picking up any trash that is dropped; - 13.
-Do not commit careless or willful acts which may cause damage to the bus (parent/legal guardian may be held financially responsible for repairs or replacement); - 14.
+- 10. Do not bring fireworks, weapons, replicas or anything that may endanger the lives of others on the bus. - 11.
+Do not commit careless or willful acts which may cause injury to others. - 12.
+Keep the bus clean by picking up any trash that is dropped. - 13.
+Do not commit careless or willful acts which may cause damage to the bus (parent/legal guardian may be held financially responsible for repairs or replacement). - 14.
 Ride to and from school on the bus assigned unless approved by the principal.